-The primary tool that management uses to measure short-term interest rate risk is a net interest income simulation model prepared by an independent third party provider.
-As of December 31, 2023, SmartFinancial is considered to be in a slightly liability-sensitive position, meaning income is generally expected to decrease with an increase in short-term interest rates and, conversely, to increase with a decrease in short-term interest rates.
-The primary tool that management uses to measure short-term interest rate risk is a net interest income simulation model prepared by an independent third party provider.
-As of December 31, 2023, SmartFinancial is considered to be in a liability-sensitive position, meaning income is generally expected to decrease with an increase in interest rates and, conversely, to increase with a decrease in interest rates.
-Based on the results of this simulation model, which assumed a static environment with no contemplated asset growth or changes in our balance sheet management strategies, if interest rates immediately increased by 200 basis points, we could expect net interest income to decrease by approximately \$9.5 million over a 12-month period.
-If interest rates immediately decreased by 200 basis points, we could expect net interest income to increase by approximately \$10.5 million over the next 12-month period.
+The primary tool that management uses to measure short-term interest rate risk is a net interest income simulation model prepared by an independent third-party provider.
+As of December 31, 2024, SmartFinancial is considered to be in a neutral to slightly liability-sensitive position, meaning income is generally expected to decrease with an increase in short-term interest rates and, conversely, to increase with a decrease in short-term interest rates.
+The primary tool that management uses to measure short-term interest rate risk is a net interest income simulation model.
+Based on the results of this simulation model, which assumed a static environment with no contemplated asset growth or changes in our balance sheet management strategies, if interest rates immediately increased by 200 basis points, we could expect net interest income to decrease by approximately \$3.4 million over a 12-month period.
+If interest rates immediately decreased by 200 basis points, we could expect net interest income to increase by approximately \$1.5 million over the next 12-month period.

-In recent years, the Federal Reserve implemented a series of accommodative domestic monetary initiatives.
-Several of these have emphasized so-called quantitative easing strategies and decreases to the Federal funds target rate.
 The Federal Reserve reduced rates five times during 2019 through 2021.
-However, interest rates increased significantly in 2022 and 2023 as the Federal Reserve attempted to slow economic growth and counteract rising inflation.
+However, interest rates increased significantly in 2022-2023 to slow economic growth and counteract rising inflation.
+In September, November, and December of 2024, the Federal Reserve lowered the federal funds rate and indicated that the rate is likely to be held steady in 2025, or decreased, contingent upon improving inflationary conditions.
 Further rate changes reportedly are dependent on the Federal Reserve's assessment of economic data as it becomes available.
 The Company cannot predict the nature or timing of future changes in monetary, economic, or other policies or the effect that they may have on the Company's business activities, financial condition, and results of operations.
 Although we have implemented policies, we believe will reduce the potential effects of changes in interest rates on our net interest income, this may not always be successful.
 Accordingly, changes in levels of market interest rates could materially and adversely affect our net interest income and our net interest margin, asset quality, loan and lease origination volume, liquidity or overall profitability.